bazhenov/bazhenov.github.com/content/posts/2024-02-same-code-different-performance/index.md

 ![](./fig2.svg)

+Do yoy recognize the pattern?
 Basically all even functions are fast and all odd are slow.
-Those results are very stable and reproducible also with the criterion:
+Those results are very stable and reproducible also with the criterion[^criterion]:

-> [!info]
->
-> Although results are reproducible with criterion, it might require different values of `NOP_COUNT`.
-This is because changing dependencies as well as code will change binary layout hence changing the number of nops required to reproduce the issue.

 ```console
 $ NOP_COUNT=14 cargo run --release --features=criterion -- --bench